cpldcpu/BitNetMCU/readme.md

 # BitNetMCU: Low-Bit Quantized Neural Networks on a low-end Microcontroller

 **BitNetMCU** is a project focused on the training and inference of low-bit quantized neural networks, specifically designed to run efficiently on low-end RISC-V microcontrollers like the CH32V003.
-Finetuning of training, model structure and inference code allowed surpassing 99% MNIST Test accuracy without using multiplication instructions and in only 2kb of RAM and 16kb of Flash.
+Finetuning of training, model structure and inference code allowed *surpassing 99% Test accuracy on a 16x16 MNIST dataset without using multiplication instructions and in only 2kb of RAM and 16kb of Flash*.

 **You can find a detailed report on the project in the `docs/` directory [here](docs/documentation.md).**